AriFordsham/GHCWiki/performance/compiler.md

 ## Relevant tickets

-Identify tickets by using ~"compiler perf".
+Identify tickets by using the ~"compiler perf" label.

 ### Type pile-up